 Ed Hellman hails from Baltimore, Maryland.
 He holds a BFA from Bard College and an MPS from the School of Visual Arts.
 He works as a freelance Director and 1st AD in New York, and has directed commercials, music videos, web-series, short films, and the occasional feature.
 He has been making films since the fourth grade, often investigating the themes of identity, gender, sight, and miscommunication.
 Ed's work typically features contrasting darkness with bright pops of color, creating imagery that is equally sinister and playful.

 Ed won the Adolfas Mekas Award for Scriptwriting in 2006 for his feature film, Elephant in Love, starring Blue Ruin actor, Kevin Kolack.
 Ed's short, Retire for the Evening, won Runner-Up Best Picture at its premiere festival in 2013, and has screened in over 18 cities, including Los Angeles, Manhattan, London, and the region of Transylvania.
 Its most notable screening was at the Oscar-qualifying Atlanta Film Festival.

 While focusing on commercial and music video directing, Ed is in production on a web-series, The Plight of Cecil, with Rock n' Roll Ventriloquist, Carla Rhodes.
-It is being Executive Produced by Mallory Lewis, daughter of the late, great, Sheri Lewis.
+It is Executive Produced by Mallory Lewis, daughter of the late, great, Sheri Lewis.

 Ed frequently teams with Jeff Nash NYC.
 Their upcoming music video for Rock Candy Zoo marks their 34th collaboration.